lizmat/Shelve6/README.md

     },
 ```

-After that, `zef` happily pulls from shelve6!
+After that, `zef` happily pulls from shelved!

 AUTHENTICATION / AUTHORIZATION
 ==============================

 If you want to use the repository for private code, it may be a good idea to enable some security on it.
-Shelve6 can use credentials in the request and map them to a set of roles associated with that credential.
+Shelved can use credentials in the request and map them to a set of roles associated with that credential.
 Currently the only credential type supported are 'opaque' tokens, these are just striings that are not looked into (so not JWT or so).
 These come in a HTTP header like `Authorization: Bearer supersecret`, where 'supersecret' is the credential.
 In the future more credential types can be supported.
 To configure the mapping of credentials to roles, extend the 'server' part of the configuration:

 ```yaml
 server: